No Sweat First Bet Up to $400!

 Play Now

-Super Bowl Point Spread
+Super Bowl Spread – Bet Now!

 How to Bet on the Super Bowl Point Spread

-Super Bowl Spread Examples
+How to Read the Super Bowl Spread

-Bettors will often hear these terms used in betting communities regarding the spread.
-The term against the spread” (ATS), which is also often known as “covering the spread.”
-If a bettor does this, this would mean the favourite must not only emerge victoriously but must do so by more than the point spread for the bet to be a winner.
+Bettors will often hear the term “against the spread” (ATS), which is also often known as “covering the spread.”
+If a bettor does this, this means that the favourite must not only emerge victoriously, but must do so in dominant fashion, as outlined by the oddsmakers.
+However, if the favourite wins the game but does so by less than the spread, or if the favourite loses the game outright, the bettor will lose their bet.

 • Kansas City Chiefs (-2.5)